-The value of pensions and investments and the income from them can fall as well as rise and investors may not get back what they originally invested, even taking into account the tax
+The value of the investment and the income from it can fall as well as rise and investors may not get back what they originally invested, even taking into account the tax benefits.

 Tax treatment varies according to individual circumstances and is subject to change.